pythonists001/100-Days-of-python/README.md

 - [X] Day 25  : Working with CSV Data and the Pandas Library
 - [X] Day 26  : List comprehension and the NATO Alphabet
 - [X] Day 27  : Tkinter,*args, **kwargs and Creating GUI Programs
+- [X] Day 28  : Tkinter, Dynamic Typing and the Pomodoro GUI Application